The Disconnect Between Marketed and Experienced

 As the cannabis industry matures, it has become abundantly clear that there is a disconnect between marketed aromas of cannabis flower and the sensory experience of the user.
 The routine mismatch between observable aroma and expected aroma in cannabis depreciates the trust between brands and consumers and is likely to decrease the therapeutic effect of a cannabis consumption experience 1.

 Much of the confusion surrounding cannabis aroma is derived from the common assertion that terpenes and terpenoids (terpene compounds) are the primary determinant of perceived aroma in cannabis.
 Terpene compounds are prominent compounds in essential oils (lipophilic plant extracts) and have long been used as flavorings as well as for various pharmacological applications 2.
-Some common terpene compounds seen in cannabis include linalool, geraniol,
+Some common terpene compounds seen in cannabis include linalool, geraniol, and limonene 3.

 Despite a lack of sufficient evidence that terpenes are the primary drivers of cannabis aroma, terpenes in cannabis are often quantified and used to present expected “aroma notes” for cannabis—for example, a testing lab may report a limonene-dominant cannabis cultivar as being “citrusy” in character—or even more presumptive, specific citrus fruits such as lemon and lime 4.
 Associations between predominant terpenes and aroma may seem intuitive at first, but when considering the vast number of chemical combinations, synergies, and masking effects, these simplistic derivations of aroma descriptors often sow more confusion than clarity.